It never gets easier, you just get faster

 Cyclocross (CX) is a form of off-road racing usually held in a field or parkland and includes negotiation of various obstacles, natural and man-made, with the winner being the rider covering the most laps/distance over a specified time.

-CX races are mass start events but riders are grouped into age categories, from 8 to over 70, making this a very social and accessible introduction to racing.
 You can ride on any bike, but wider, knobbly tires are usually the best option as this is generally a winter event with the season running September – February.
-There is usually a ‘Novices’ race for first timers meaning no previous experience is necessary.

 Locally events are hosted by clubs as part of the Wessex and Central Leagues.
 All details can be found on the BC web site events section.